wardellbagby/lyricistant/README.md

 node --inspect-brk ./node_modules/.bin/gulp testAll # Replace testAll with whatever command you'd like.
 ```

+### React Devtools for Electron

+In order to use React Devtools on Electron, this app includes the `react-devtools` dependency.
+When starting the Electron app, the app will automatically try to connect to a running React Devtools instance.
+You can start an instance of React Devtools by running `node_modules/.bin/react-devtools`, and start the app in a different terminal by running `gulp startElectron`.

 ### Updating dependencies

 There's a helper script at `bin/install-latest.ts` that can be used to update all dependencies in the project that start with a specific string to a specified version.